kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

   <img src="./screens/github_token2.png" >

-* Select a deployable application from your repository, slide the slider to enable the bitcoin-order-app from your github account
+* On the Travis CI platform, select a deployable application from your repository, slide the slider to enable the bitcoin-order-app from your github account

 * On the Travis CI platform, navigate to the selected project's setting